 If your practice handles a steady stream of restoration cases, it’s worth asking potential milling partners about volume-based pricing.
 Many centers offer discounts for practices that consistently send a certain number of cases each month, which can lead to significant savings over time.
 Some also provide promotional offers to attract new clients, such as a percentage off your first few cases.
 This is a great way to test a new partnership and assess their quality and service without a major financial commitment.
 Taking advantage of these offers can be a smart strategy for managing your dental lab costs effectively.

-Payment and Billing Solutions
+Understanding Your Payment and Billing Options

 A great milling partner makes the business side of things as smooth as the clinical side.
 Look for a center with flexible and straightforward payment options, such as accepting all major credit cards.
 Beyond that, pay close attention to their billing transparency.
 The best partners have clear, easy-to-find policies for things like shipping, refunds, and remakes.
 This shows a commitment to customer service and helps you avoid unexpected charges.
 When a milling center is upfront about its processes, you can build a relationship based on trust and focus on what really matters: delivering excellent patient care.